roboticist-tav/diego_documentation/source/syntax.md

 ## Simple Command

-Diego is a very structured instructional language and follows a strict syntax.
   It is also executes commands synchronously by the terminator `;` keysymbol.
 The common and most simplified command syntax is:
 ```Diego
 {verb}_{object}({moniker|uuid});
 ```